blue-build/modules/modules/systemd/README.md

 # `systemd` Module for Startingpoint

 The `systemd` module streamlines the management of systemd units during image building.
 Units are divided into `system` and `user` categories, with `system` units managed directly using `systemctl` and `user` units using `systemctl --user`.
 You can specify which units to enable, disable or mask under each category.
-To unmask the service, simply remove it from the mask list.
+To unmask the unit, simply remove it from the mask list.

 ## Example Configuration